isomerpages/moe-jpjc/_life-at-jpjc/2022 Events/Inaugural PW Innovation Programme Finale: 'Shark Tank' Presentations.md

 </figure>

 <p>
-At the finale, groups were given 15 minutes to present their products based on the aircraft parts they had previously chosen from a retired Singapore Airlines (SIA) aircraft fleet.
+At the finale, groups were given 15 minutes to present their&nbsp;products based on the aircraft parts they had previously chosen from a retired Singapore Airlines (SIA) aircraft fleet.
 The purpose of the competition was to inculcate the importance of upcycling as a means to reduce wastage of finite resources.
 Selections included life vests, safety belts and even a trash bin!
 Each team demonstrated much enthusiasm and creativity as they strived to convince the panelists – our Vice Principal Mr Phua Yong Swee and two trainers from DX – as to why their product would address the needs of the intended user while helping SIA to gain publicity.</p>

 <figure>
 <img src="/images/shark%20tank%203.jpg">